gitlabhq/omnibus-gitlab/doc/manual_install.md

 We recommend downloading and installing GitLab using the official [package repository](https://about.gitlab.com/install/).
 If you prefer, you can download and install an Omnibus GitLab package manually below.

+## Requirements

+Before installing GitLab, it is of critical importance to review the system [requirements](https://docs.gitlab.com/ee/install/requirements.html).
+The system requirements include details on the minimum hardware, software, database, and additional requirements to support GitLab.

 ## Downloading a GitLab Package

 All GitLab packages are posted to our [package server](https://packages.gitlab.com/gitlab/) and can be downloaded.
 We maintain five repos: